openebs/mayastor-docs/README.md

 ---
-description: 'The native NVMe-oF CAS engine for OpenEBS'
+description: 'The native NVMe-oF CAS engine of OpenEBS'
 ---

 # Welcome to Mayastor!